Phoenix Arcade Game Review

 But who created Phoenix?

-The classic Phoenix arcade cabinets were made by Centuri, a US based arcade game distributor that had a relationship with Amstar Electronics, whose name is shown on the game screen.
+The classic Phoenix arcade cabinets were launched in 1980 by Centuri, a US based arcade game distributor that had a relationship with Amstar Electronics, whose name is shown on the game screen.
 So Amstar had the game developed for them in the US, but it wasn’t their game, it was licenced from Tekhan (who also released the sequel Pleiades) in Japan.
 But Tekhan didn’t actually develop the game, and the true origin of Phoenix is subject to debate.
 The name “Hiraoka” is mentioned in relation to the original development, but little is known about this company so the ultimate source of the game code remains a mystery.

 Phoenix Arcade Gameplay